heyoka/faxe-docs/docs/dfs_script_language/lambda_expressions.md

 In the above example `"topic"` is used to access the value of a field called `topic` from the current data_point and compared against the string `'ttop/grap/prec'`.
-Note here that literal string values are declared using single quotes, while double quotes are used only in lambda expressions to access the values of tags and fields.
+Note here that literal string values are declared using single quotes, while double quotes are used to access the values of tags and fields.

 ## !
 As field and tag values can be deeply nested maps and lists, it is possible to use a `JSON-path` like syntax